whitneyburton/portfolios/templates/BEM4_template.md

 ## Professional Development

-* Link to 30-day post-grad job search action plan:
+* Link to 30-day post-grad job search action plan using [this template](https://github.com/turingschool/career-development-curriculum/blob/master/module_four/post_grad_plan.md):
 * Prepare a summarized version of your professional story to share during the portfolio review.
 This is a 1-2 minute sharing highlighting who you are, why you are in software, and what's next in your career.
 * Prepare and share your Turing story during week six.